 - Getting the quotes (versus a request to get quotes) moves automation farther down the sales funnel into the high-touch part of the sales process.

-- Significant sums are involved with jet charter with transactions taking place outside of the voice channel.
+- Significant sums are involved with jet charter and payment occurs outside of the voice channel.

 The dialogue is modeled after a typical request-for-quote phone call with a human.
 It’s a to-the-point, guided conversation.

-While we made Amy for the jet charter business, her information gathering capabilites can be used in other businesses that use calendar and contact information.
+While the Amy skill is made for the jet charter business, her information gathering capabilites can be used in other businesses that use calendar and contact information.